 Robert Pearl, MD, is executive director and CEO of The Permanente Medical Group and president and CEO of the Mid-Atlantic Permanente Medical Group.
 Together these organizations are comprised of over 9,000 physicians and 34,000 staff members.
 Dr. Pearl is responsible for the health care that is delivered to more than 4 million Kaiser Permanente members in the states of California, Virginia, Maryland and the District of Columbia.

-Dr. Pearl also serves as co-CEO of The Permanente Federation, LLC, which supports the work of more than 19,700 physicians and 80,000 employees across the Permanente Medical Groups — providing high-quality care to more than 11.3 million Kaiser Permanente members.
+Dr. Pearl also serves as co-CEO of The Permanente Federation, LLC, which supports the work of more than 19,700 physicians and 80,000 employees across the Permanente Medical Groups — providing high-quality care to 11.8 million Kaiser Permanente members.
 Kaiser Permanente is composed of the Permanente Medical Groups, Kaiser Foundation Health Plan, Inc., and Kaiser Foundation Hospitals.

 Board certified in plastic and reconstructive surgery, Dr. Pearl received his medical degree from Yale University School of Medicine.
 He completed his residency in plastic and reconstructive surgery at Stanford University and currently serves on the faculty as a clinical professor of plastic surgery.
 He is also on the faculty of the Stanford Graduate School of Business where he teaches courses on strategy and leadership, as well as lectures on the subject of health care technology.